 Preserving the Past for the Future

 Our mission is to preserve the rich heritage of the Monastery of St. Gertrude, Camas Prairie, Snake River, Salmon River, and surrounding areas.
 View special exhibits, including the stories of the Benedictine sisters, the Nez Perce people, and fascinating local characters such as Polly Bemis and Buckskin Bill.
 Visit a replica of the original attic museum began by Sister Alfreda Elsensohn, celebrated Idaho historian and foundress of the Historical Museum at St. Gertrude.
-Join us for our annual Raspberry Festival fundraiser, October Lecture Series, and other fun and educational family events.
+Join us for our annual Raspberry Social fundraiser, lectures held in March and October, and other fun and educational family events.

 WE ARE OPEN!

 Open year-round Monday through Saturday, except for certain holidays, 9:00 a.m. – 4:30 p.m.

 We are closed Sundays, Memorial Day, July 4th, Labor Day, Thanksgiving and the Friday after, and Christmas Eve through New Year’s Day.

 Students – $3 (7-17)

 Masks are required in the museum and gift shop.
 We will provide a mask if you don’t have one.